 Employees are protected from retaliation as long as they have a good faith belief that a violation of an anti-discrimination law has occurred.
 In other words, the employee does not have to prove that discrimination actually happened.

-Retaliation claims are on the rise.
-If you believe an employer has retaliated against you because you made a good faith complaint of discrimination, please contact a Pittsburgh employment discrimination lawyer for a free consultation.
+Retaliation claims are unfortunately very common.
+If you believe an employer has retaliated against you because you made a good faith complaint of discrimination or another legal violation, please contacta Pittsburgh employment discrimination lawyer for a consultation.